What is Platinum?

 All the rings listed on PlatinumWeddingRing.com.au are Platinum 950, meaning a platinum alloy which is 950 parts-per-thousand platinum and 50 parts-per-thousand other precious metals in the platinum family such as Iridium, Osmium, Palladium and Rhodium.
 In other words the alloy is 95% platinum by weight.
 There are also other alloys of platinum available.

-Platinum is durable and strong and due to these properties it is often used for very delicate and intricate jewellery.
+Platinum is durable and strong and due to these and other properties it is often used for very delicate and intricate jewellery.
 Being a noble metal it resists chemical reaction, will not corrode, and it is not easily attacked by acids.
 Platinum is the least reactive metal.

 Important Platinum Facts